Coder1400/Mini-Valgrind/README.md

 # Mini-Valgrind
-A miniature version of Valgrind, Implemented in C.
+A miniature version of Valgrind, Implemented in C. Check mini_valgrind.c for my implementation.